GIScience/openrouteservice/docs/run-instance/installation/running-with-docker.md

     ```
     :::

-    This tells Docker to build the local code using maven and build a Docker image with that code instead of pulling the ready-built image from Dockerhub.
+    This tells Docker to build the local code using maven and build a Docker image with that code instead of pulling the ready-built image from Docker Hub.
 You can then build and start the image with the following command.

      ```shell
      # After modifying the docker-compose.yml file